vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

   </tableau-viz>
 {% endhighlight %}

-So for later we build two global variables.
-One for the server and one for the URL.
-Of course we can also use these parts as fxed values in HTML but it's a good habbit to make them dynamic.
-So we can chenge it easily later without touching the actual HTML code.
+Later, we will create two global variables: one for the server and one for the URL.
+Of course, we can also use fixed values in the HTML, but that's a bad practice.
+Using variables will allow us to change the Tableau dashboard or visualization we want without having to change the actual HTML code.

 ![image](/assets/2024-02-05/055.png)